fbpx

 My divorce is another major “collapse” in my life that never fails to halt me in my tracks.
 I made my vows with the full intention of fulfilling those solemn promises.
 The disintegration of that relationship and the toll it has taken on my children haunts me.
 Even in times of prosperity, my mind replays the horrible life decisions I made during that time.
 “Selfish” is the only word that can describe my state of mind.
 My addiction was my priority, not my family.
 It is an awful feeling, a dirty mirror.

-And so it is negative bias that has fed my inability to achieve long-term sobriety.
+And so it is negativity bias that has fed my inability to achieve long-term sobriety.

 Over the years, I’ve tried quitting cold turkey, obtaining stints of sobriety that lasted a month or two.
 Before my daughter was born, I stopped for six months, throwing myself into fitness (running and weight training), and I was able to find a balance in my life.